The Foundation's History

 Wilson Bowden plc was one of the most highly regarded in the house building sector.
 The Group was actively involved with university research, particularly in the areas of build and technology, sustainable development and environmental issues.

-In July 1995 David Wilson set up The David Wilson Foundation, which he personally funded.
+In July 1995 David Wilson set up The David Wilson Foundation, which he and his family personally funded.
 The Foundation has supported many organisations, details of some of whom can be found on this website.

 David was awarded a CBE for Services to Young People in the New Year Honours January 2011 and was made an Honorary Doctor of Laws from the University of Leicester in 2004.
 He won the Property Week Midlands Personality of the Year Award in 2007.